Aapok0/FullStackopen/Part1/README.md

 ## (a) [Introduction to React](https://fullstackopen.com/en/part1/introduction_to_react) - 1.1 - 1.2

 This first part does an introduction to React by interacting with a freshly created React app (create-react-app).
-Exercises involve creating another app with simple HTML rendering.
+Exercises involve creating another app with simple HTML rendering about course information.

 ## (b) [Javascript](https://fullstackopen.com/en/part1/java_script) - 1.3 - 1.5